Commonly asked questions about the development of Mildenhall Hub.

 The internal link between the school and the public parts of the hub will have secure doors, and pupils will not be able to use this route unless supervised by staff (for instance for supervised use of the library).
 The public parts of the Hub will also be fully staffed during opening hours.

-It is also worth noting that the current campus at Bury Road has public access for the Dome leisure centre, and there are other examples in the UK where community facilities are integrated with schools.
-Here is just one example: Tidemill Academy and Deptford Lounge.
+It is also worth noting that the campus at Bury Road had public access for the Dome leisure centre, and there are other examples in the UK where community facilities are integrated with schools.

 The swimming pool at Mildenhall is a community pool with a catchment of around 20 minutes drive time serving the area between Bury, Ely, Newmarket and Thetford pools.
 The current pool is a four lane 25m pool, with limited spectator facilities.

-Following the advice of Sport England and the Amateur Swimming Association, what is planned for the Hub is a six lane 25m pool, with more spectator seating, plus a separate 20m x 8m learner pool with a moveable floor.
+Following the advice of Sport England and the Swim England, what is planned for the Hub is a six lane 25m pool, with more spectator seating, plus a separate 20m x 8m learner pool with a moveable floor.

 The new combined pool size will be over two times larger than the current pool.
-Although this will cost more to build than a replacement of the existing pool, Forest Heath believes it is important to address both a current shortfall in swimming provision in the district and a need to future-proof facilities for future growth in and around the town.
+Although this will cost more to build than a replacement of the existing pool, West Suffolk Council believes it is important to address both a current shortfall in swimming provision in the district and a need to future-proof facilities for future growth in and around the town.

 As well as being financially sustainable, the new pools will be very flexible, allowing different uses at the same time, and also offer a fantastic new home to the Mildenhall Sharks.